tacogips/browsejs.nvim/README.md

 The html file will be created at `tmp dir` in default.
 You can change the destination by setting the `g:browsejs_dest_dir`.

+Auto refreshing the file will run on buffer write by default. set `g:browsejs_auto_reload=0` to unable it.